 To create a new document, first select the template you want your document to be based on.
 The most basic template is called “Blank” and only holds one camera.
 Using this template you can start from scratch.
 The template menu will also contain the templates you created yourself.

 The last choice is the document dimension. mimoLive comes with 16:9 HD and SD presets.
 Choose either 720p HD, 1080p HD, PAL SD or NTSC SD.
-For portrait/vertical video mimoLive also provides the according HD presets. mimoLive is not limited to standard resolutions, so if your use case requires a special resolution, you can also set up any resolution up to 4k.
+For portrait/vertical orientation, mimoLive provides the correction dimensions, according to HD presets. mimoLive is not limited to standard resolutions and can handle anything to 8K UHD+ 7680 × 7680.

-Once everything is set up, click “Create new document”.
+Once you made your choices, click “Create new document”.

 Using Multiple Documents at the Same Time